lfpolk/fetch-challenge/README.md

 Clone repository

-To run, first install the following:
+To run, run the following commands in the terminal:

 npm install express

-npm install cors

 cd server

-start server by running with 'nodemon index' in server directory
+start server by running with 'nodemon index'

 Currently the server runs on http://localhost:5000, as defined in app.listen in index.js